julien6387/supvisors/docs/special.rst

 In these 2 cases, **Supvisors** will start to work with a subset of active nodes among those declared in ``address_list``.

-Whatever the number of available nodes, **Supvisors** elects a *Master* among the active nodes and enters in the ``DEPLOYMENT`` phase to start automatically the applications.
+Whatever the number of available nodes, **Supvisors** elects a *Master* among the active nodes and enters the ``DEPLOYMENT`` state to start automatically the applications.

 .. _auto_fencing: